-Our host, Dr. James M. Minnich, is a retired U.S. Army Colonel and a distinguished professor at DKI APCSS.
-With an impressive 37 years of military experience, his expertise is primarily in U.S. security policy in the Asia-Pacific region.
-Dr. Minnich spent 15 years in Korea, notably serving as the 37th Secretary of the UN Command Military Armistice Commission, earning recognition as a Koreanologist.
-His academic credentials include a doctorate from the University of Southern California and a master’s degree from Harvard University.
-Known for his extensive scholarly work on regional security issues, Dr. Minnich brings his wealth of knowledge and experience to the Security Nexus | Webinar.
+The series is hosted by Dr. James M. Minnich, a retired U.S. Army Colonel and professor at DKI APCSS.
+With 37 years of military service and deep expertise in U.S. security policy in the Asia-Pacific, Dr. Minnich draws on his 15 years of experience in Korea, including his role as the 37th Secretary of the UN Command Military Armistice Commission.
+A recognized Koreanologist, Dr. Minnich holds a doctorate from the University of Southern California and a master’s degree from Harvard University and is widely respected for his scholarly contributions to regional security.
+His leadership in these discussions ensures a rich and informed dialogue.

 Episodes